 Recommended Yarn: Wisdom Yarns Poems Worsted Weight (2 skeins)

-Knitted in Blue Heron Rayon Metallic, this lovely shawl would be perfect for an evening stroll in Madrid or Barcelona, or an evening out wherever you may be.
+Knitted in Blue Heron Rayon Metallic, this lovely shawl would be perfect for an evening stroll along the Ramblas or an evening out wherever you may be.
 The pattern features top down shaping, a simple lace repeat for the border, and a picot cast off.

 Recommended yarn: Blue Heron Rayon Metallic, 1 skein (550 yards)